Skip to main content

 If they don’t, the entire transaction reverts.
 This is Uniswap v4’s core safety guarantee — nothing can be created or destroyed, only moved.

-Direct Swap Fee Capture
+Direct Swap Fee Capture (Standard Pools)

-When a non-intent user swaps through a Geode-configured pool, the hook charges a fee using paired delta accounting:
+When a non-intent user swaps through a standard Geode-configured pool, the hook charges a fee using paired delta accounting:

 1. poolManager.take(unspecified, hook, feeAmount) — creates a negative hook delta